 It’s a common scam even if you’re buying from a Shenzhen market stall, but even easier to pull off online.
 You buy a memory stick that reports itself to be 64Gb when put into Windows Explorer, but it’s actually a lot less.
 The firmware has been hacked, but you won’t know until you actually try to use the whole drive.
 The scammer is long gone with your money.

 If you’re willing to risk it anyway, be sure to test the drive with a tool like h2TestW as soon as you receive it.

 So, Is AliExpress Safe to Shop On?

 The evidence suggests that shopping on AliExpress is indeed safe.
 However, be careful and be realistic.
-This is the same for any other online marketplace.
+This is the same for any other online marketplace where also you need to think about how you can move beyond online reviews and shop smarter.
 Some, like Amazon, offer you more protections than others, but if you’re willing to pay attention to what you’re doing to save a lot of money, AliExpress is a fantastic option.